 Walter C. Hembree, MD, is a board-certified orthopaedic surgeon, fellowship trained in foot and ankle surgery.
-He sees patients at MedStar Franklin Square Medical Center, MedStar Harbor Hospital and MedStar Union Memorial Hospital.
+He sees patients in Pikesville, and at MedStar Union Memorial Hospital and MedStar Harbor Hospital in Baltimore.

 Dr. Hembree is a member of the American Academy of Orthopedic Surgeons and the American Orthopedic Foot and Ankle Society.